app-fast/app-fast/ReadMe.md

 * Support macOS homebrew tap
 * Support macOS homebrew bottles like `bottles-science`
 * Support Ubuntu mirror protocal like `mirror://mirrors.ubuntu.com/mirrors.txt`
+* Support proxies

 ### Note

 * I don't have any apple devices so macOS port is experimental.
+* On Linux I use sed command, on macOS I use perl command.

+### Why not apt-fast or powerpill

+* I use it for docker containers, only installing packages is needed.

 ### License